nishchalbasyal/restful-api-mysql/README.md

-# Employee Management API Documentation
+# Restfull API Documentation

-Welcome to the Employee Management API Documentation.
+Welcome to the API Documentation.
 This guide provides details about the API endpoints and their usage.

 ## Table of Contents